V-Nee Yeh

 V-Nee Yeh (葉維義; born February 14, 1959, in Hong Kong) is a businessman and was non-official member of the Executive Council of Hong Kong.
 He graduated from Milton Academy, cum laude '77; Williams College, BA' 81 Phi Beta Kappa, magna cum laude and Columbia Law School, JD 1984, Harlan Fiske Stone Scholar.
 He is a co-founder and honorary chairman of Value Partners Group Limited, the second largest in Asian based fund manager.
 He is also the co-founder and chairman of Argyle Street Management, an Asian distressed and special opportunities fund (ranked 22nd in Asia) and Cheetah Investment Management Group, which seeds and incubates other funds / fund managers.
 Vnee Yeh is also the past chairman of Hsin Chong Construction, a company founded by his grandfather, until he sold the controlling interest to The Mission Hills Group in 2007.
-Yeh is also a trustee of Milton Academy, Massachusetts.
+Yeh is also a former trustee of Milton Academy, Massachusetts.